KastnerRG/Read_the_docs/docs/mono_fm.rst

 5) PYNQ Demo
 ------------

-This project is different from your previous projects in the sense that it works in real time.
-Effect of latency and throughput of your implementation can be observed by listening to your audio output.
+This project is different from your previous projects in the sense that it has to achive a *real time* performance, with a processing time less than the sampling time.
 You are highly encouraged to modify the code to achieve a better performance and observe the throughput by changing the way you transmit data between PS and PL.
 Make use of the "RTL 2832" USB tuner in-order to receive the input RF Samples.

 6) Submission Procedure